philipploeschl/synoptic-map-pipeline/readme.md

 # TODO

+## Tests for next release
+- confirm full run

 ## Known issues:
 - 2_phi_drms_interface.py:20 hardcodes car_rot = 2258 inside calc_trec() since the logic for the allocation to the  CR doesn't work properly
 - I've never tested changing output_path to something outside of the project folder yet so try that at your own risk if necessary.
 - awf_nlim = True has an issue that introduces NaNs into the synoptic map.
 I already have a lead but it's fairly low on the list since we can just use it without the limiter (set to False)
+- python  path/synop_pipeline.py --config=/path/to/config.yaml
+  - config path must be absolute or relative to synop_pipeline.py rather than relative to cwd